-Council has endorsed the development of a Multi-Sport Stadium (MSS) at John Cain Memorial Park in Thornbury.
+Council is developing a Multi-Sport Stadium (MSS) at John Cain Memorial Park in Thornbury.

-This community facility will provide a much-needed space for a range of court sports including; netball, basketball, volleyball, futsal and badminton.
+This community facility will provide a much-needed space for a range of court sports including netball, basketball, and even roller derby.
 Purpose-built and fully accessible, the MSS will create more opportunities for women and girls in Darebin to participate in sport and exercise.

-The first phase of this project is underway, with the construction of four new outdoor netball courts.
-Expected to be complete in mid-2020, these courts will cater to the high demand for quality netball facilities within Darebin.
+The early works package to deliver four new outdoor netball courts at John Cain Memorial Court is now complete.
+These courts will cater to the high demand for quality netball facilities within Darebin.

 Visit the MSS project page on Your Say Darebin for the latest information and subscribe to receive updates via email.

 Northcote Aquatic and Recreation Centre

 The renewal of the Northcote Aquatic and Recreation Centre (NARC) is part of our 2017-2021 Council Plan, supporting our goal to expand opportunities for participation and social connection through sport, physical activity and other leisure activities.

 In late 2017 through to early 2018 we listened to your feedback.
 Consultation with NARC users and members, local residents, community groups and local schools who use the centre contributed to a feasibility study.

 Overall the feasibility study and community consultation found that NARC is a highly valued and utilised community asset, however it is not meeting the current needs of the community.
 While the facility has been upgraded over the years, as it was built in 1968, a new facility needs to be developed to cater for existing and future needs.
 This brings with it an opportunity to make significant improvements to the functionality and services offered at NARC.

 The feasibility study was considered by Council in September 2018, and in June 2019 Council awarded the contract for the design of the new facility to Warren and Mahoney Architects Australia.